Projecting dynamical systems via a support bound: Discussion of the bound

 where the operator $\mathcal{L}^\ast_{\bg} \colon \KK[x_1^{(\infty)}, x_2, \ldots, x_n] \to \KK[x_1^{(\infty)}, x_2, \ldots, x_n]$ will be defined in~\eqref{eq:opD}.
 The proof of Theorem~\ref{theorem_general_specialized} only uses the information on the supports of~\eqref{eq:polyproblem} and ignores possible relations between the coefficients.
 This turns out to be sufficient for establishing a sharp bound in many cases.
 For the remaining cases, one can naturally ask: \begin{enumerate}[label = (Q\arabic*)] \item Is it possible to refine the bound from Theorem~\ref{theorem_general_specialized} by using only the information about the supports of the polynomial system~\eqref{eq:polyproblem}? (e.g., by analysis of its mixed fiber polytope~\cite{Esterov2008}) \item May such a refinement produce a sharp bound for the remaining cases? \end{enumerate}

 In order to answer these questions, we have conducted the following experiment.
 For the smallest cases, for which the bound in Theorem~\ref{theorem_general_specialized} is not sharp, namely $(n, d, D) = (3, 2, 1), (3, 3, 1)$, we take polynomials with the same Newton polytopes as in~\eqref{eq:polyproblem} but sample the coefficients randomly from $[-1000, 1000] \cap \mathbb{Z}$.
-Then we perform elimination using Gr\"obner bases, compute the Newton polytope for the resulting polynomial $\tilde{f}_{\min}$, and compare the number of integer points in it with the number we would have obtained by performing differential elimination.
+Then we perform elimination using Gr\"obner bases, compute the Newton polytope for the resulting {\Rb eliminant} $\tilde{f}_{\min}$, and compare the number of integer points in it { \Rb(see column ``generic eliminant for~\eqref{eq:polyproblem}'')} with the number we would have obtained by performing differential elimination.

-The results are collected in Table~\ref{tab:mixedfiber}.
 The figures suggest that, the answer to~\ref{question:refine} is ``yes'', that is, there is still some room for improving the bound by only looking at the supports of~\eqref{eq:polyproblem}.
 On the other hand, the answer to~\ref{question:sharp} is ``no'' meaning that the system~\eqref{eq:polyproblem} is inherently non-generic.
 Thus, making the bound tight would likely require looking beyond the supports of the polynomial system~\eqref{eq:polyproblem} (recent works in this spirit include~\cite{Dickenstein2022,esterov2024engineeredcompleteintersectionsslightly}).